 Sony A7R III versus Fujifilm GFX 50S

-The Sony Alpha A7R III and the Fujifilm GFX 50S are two digital cameras that were revealed to the public, respectively, in October 2017 and September 2016.
+The Sony Alpha A7R III and the Fujifilm GFX 50S are two digital cameras that were officially introduced, respectively, in October 2017 and September 2016.
 Both the A7R III and the GFX are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and a medium format sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Fujifilm provides 51.1 MP.

-The side-by-side display below illustrates the physical size and weight of the Sony A7R III and the Fujifilm GFX 50S.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7R III – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Sony A7R III and the Fujifilm GFX 50S is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm GFX 50S is notably larger (14 percent) than the Sony A7R III.
 Moreover, the GFX is markedly heavier (14 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.